 If you do want a more in-depth tour of Zion National Park, there are plenty of options available from outside companies.
 Most of these will focus on a specific section of the park, like the slot canyons or the Narrows.
 There are also plenty of opportunities for guided horseback riding, canyoneering, sandboarding, and other activities.
 The prices for these options can vary pretty wildly, but they tend to start around $100 for more focused tours and go up to $300 or more for longer tours and helicopter rides.

 If you want to make sure you’re finding all the best spots in the park but you’d prefer to go at your own pace, online self-guided tours are also an attractive option.
 These tend to be priced closer to $10 or $15 and allow you to take your time and explore the park at your own speed.
-If you’re interested in giving individual tours a try, we offer a Zion National Park Self-Guided Driving Tour through the Action Tour Guide app on iOS and Android devices.
+If you’re interested in giving individual tours a try, we offer a Zion National Park Self-Guided Driving Tour.